 All about Takayama, Shirakawa, and Tonami

-This day is all about old places and natural spots that are brimming with history and beauty; therefore, do make sure that you wear comfortable shoes and that you ready your camera!
+This day of your Chubu itinerary is all about old places and natural spots that are brimming with history and beauty; therefore, do make sure that you wear comfortable shoes and that you ready your camera!

 ◘◘ Enjoy the picturesque old streets and markets of Takayama City